 Step 1 Move the product recipe to the product table

-Open the product table by double clicking on an object and clicking the Table button next to the product dropdown.
+Open the product table, either by double clicking on an object and clicking the Table button next to the product dropdown, or by finding the "Floworks Products" item in the Toolbox and double clicking it.

 Click on the Chocolate milk product in the selection box on the left, and check the “Define recipe for Flow mixer” checkbox.
 Add two steps using the Plus button in the top right corner of the panel that appears.
 Give it descriptions and delays according to the table in the previous task, to wit: